 Note: This blog is not medical advice and is for informational purposes only.
 For any specific feeding recommendations or questions regarding the consumption of probiotics, please refer to your child’s pediatrician or healthcare provider.

 Let’s talk about probiotics.
-They naturally occur in fermented foods like yogurt, miso, kimchi, and sourdough bread.
-And they’re popping up in functional products and supplements more than ever.
+They naturally occur in fermented foods like yogurt, miso, kimchi, and cottage cheese.
+And they’re popping up in other products and supplements more than ever.
 Whether you’re actively seeking them out or not, chances are, you’re probably consuming some probiotics in your regular diet.

 But what do probiotics actually do for us?
 And does your baby or child need them?
 We turned to the experts to help us break down the value of probiotics—and what you should know about giving them to your little ones—in an easily digestible (pun intended 😉) way.